-Credit Hrs: 3 This course will provide the student with knowledge on the process of adjudication, balancing medical office accounts, the importance of collection in the medical office, major types of health plans and types of information collected from patients.
+This course will provide the student with knowledge on the process of adjudication, balancing medical office accounts, the importance of collection in the medical office, major types of health plans and types of information collected from patients.

-Business Law teaches students about contracts, criminal law, sales laws, property laws.
+Lecture Hrs: 45 Credit Hrs: 3 Business Law teaches students about contracts, criminal law, sales laws, property laws.
 The legal environment of business will also be discussed.

-Lecture Hrs: 45 Lab Hrs: 0 Credit Hrs: 3 Introduction to Marketing will provide the student with the knowledge to build customer relationships through effective marketing, to create and price products that will satisfy the customer and to develop integrated marketing communications.
+MKT2423 Introduction to Marketing Lecture Hrs: 45 Lab Hrs: 0 Credit Hrs: 3 Introduction to Marketing will provide the student with the knowledge to build customer relationships through effective marketing, to create and price products that will satisfy the customer and to develop integrated marketing communications.